Is Online SAT/ACT Tutoring Right For You?

 The first dimension to consider when choosing a method of tutoring is that of quality: what level of tutor do you want?
 This may seem to be a facetious question, since no matter the tutoring method you go with, you obviously you don't want a BAD tutor.
 It's important, however, when you choose a tutoring method to consider exactly what you want to get out of tutoring.
 We'll have an article up soon on how to find the best tutor for you.

 Do you want tutors to help you with new insights into test content, strategies, and more?
 If so, online tutoring is probably the best option for you.
 Why?
 Near, far, wherever you are in the world, online tutoring allows you to access high quality tutors.
-I'm going to be brutually honest: if you aren’t in a top city for education like New York or Boston, you don’t have access to the nation’s top tutors.
+I'm going to be brutally honest: if you aren’t in a top city for education like New York or Boston, you don’t have access to the nation’s top tutors.
 This is even more true if you don't live near a top 5 city at all.

 Don't go with online tutoring if…

 • All you want is someone to monitor your test prep, making sure you're on schedule and accountable for doing your prep.
-In this case, you don't even really need a tutor - you need something more like a study buddy or babysitter.
+In this case, you don't even really need a tutor—you need something more like a study buddy or babysitter.
 Or some sort of electronic surveillance.

 • All you need is someone to explain answers to you better than answer keys can.
 If this is true for you, then it makes more sense for you to go with a high school student who's taken the test or understands the material.

-Time and Travel
+Online Tutoring Saves You Time and Travel

 For online tutoring, the road not taken…is every road.
 Consider the time wasted in travel for the average tutoring session, for both parent and child: a 30 minute drive to and from tutoring for student and parent plus either an additional trip from and to the tutor and/or 1 hour of waiting for the parent.